List of laws and reports on LGBT rights in the Republic of Ireland

-This is a list of laws, court cases and reports on LGBTQ rights in Ireland.
+This is a list of laws, court cases and reports on LGB rights in Ireland.

 An act for the punishment of the vice of buggery 1634

-This was an act of the Irish Parliament which copied the Buggery Act 1534 as passed by the English parliament.
+This was an act of the Parliament of Ireland which adopted the Buggery Act 1533 of the Parliament of England into Irish law.
 This act made the death penalty the punishment upon conviction.
-The act did not define what buggery meant but it was widely understood to mean male to male penetrative sexual acts as well as sexual acts with animals.
+The act did not define what buggery meant, but it was widely understood to mean male-to-male penetrative sexual acts as well as sexual acts with animals.

 Offences Against the Person (Ireland) Act 1829

 This act restated that buggery was to be punished by the death penalty.

 Offences Against the Person Act 1861

 This act updated and streamlined the criminal law of Great Britain and Ireland.
-It outlawed many forms of practices including 'buggery' or male-to-male penetrative sex.
-The punishment was life imprisonment or a jail sentence of not less than 10 years.
-It abolished the death penalty for such acts, which had been law up to this point.
+It outlawed many forms of practices, including 'buggery' or male-to-male penetrative sex.
+The punishment was life imprisonment or a jail sentence of at least 10 years.
+It abolished the death penalty for such acts, which had been the law up to this point.